 The series of DFEs that are required to decode encoded data is defined in a chain.
 For example, you could create a chain called DFE-Chain-1 that includes three DFEs: DFE-1, DFE-2, and DFE-3.
-The sequence of the DFEs inside a chain is significant—the sequence indicates the order in which the DFEs are applied to the encoded data.
+The sequence of the DFEs inside a chain is significant - the sequence indicates the order in which the DFEs are applied to the encoded data.

-If only a single DFE is required to decode encoded data, the DFE must still be included in a chain.
+Note that if only a single DFE is required to decode encoded data, the DFE must still be included in a chain.

 HTTP messages can be divided into a number of sections, including a body, headers, cookies, and a query string.
 After you define the DFE chains that will be applied to decode and encode a Vuser script, you must specify to which sections of the HTTP messages the DFE chains will apply.
 Because each HTTP message has only one Body section and one Query String section, you can specify only a single DFE chain to apply to each of these sections.
 In contrast, each HTTP message can contain numerous headers and cookies.
 Consequently, you can specify a particular DFE chain to apply to each header and cookie.
 For details, see How to Apply DFE Chains to Sections of the HTTP Message.